 – An understanding into existing user behavior, plus hypotheses about future behavior

 – What’s working, what’s not and what can be done about it

 It is recommended to have a UX audit conducted by a specialized design agency – this is because it is difficult for in-house teams to bring in that element of absolute objectivity needed to conduct it successfully.
 Depending on the scope and scale of the product, a basic audit exercise can cost between $5k to $ 15k, which will cover a single product, multiple workflows using an informal approach.

 A more detailed analysis covering ecosystems and user journeys across touchpoints, with a formal approach can take the cost upwards of $15k, and provide deeper, goal-orientated insights.
 In most cases, a UX audit can throw up in-depth revelations, enough to get things rolling.

 To get a clearer picture of the UX audit process, download our sample UX audit report.

 UX Audit: How it Works

-The UX audit sprint concludes with the handover of a list of recommendations covering the strategy to be followed along with the actionable suggestions.
-Innovating existing technology through design is not only about overcoming its complexity, but enabling enterprise users to gain access to quick, intuitive and meaningful tools.
+A professional UX audit sprint begins UX research, i.e., with gaining an understanding of user needs in the context of the goals of the business.
+To gather this information, the UX team conducts stakeholder interviews and interviews users (the target audience for the designs).
+This concludes with the handover of a list of recommendations covering the strategy to be followed along with the actionable suggestions.
+Innovating existing technology through design is not only about overcoming its complexity, but enabling enterprise users to gain access to quick, intuitive, and meaningful tools.

-A UX audit is the first step to be taken towards this direction.
-Here’s a video where our CEO answers some of the FAQs around UX Audit.
+A UX audit is the first step to be taken in this direction.

 Working upon the suggestions of the audit guarantees that your application becomes a true support system for your employees, and maximizes the RoI.
 Reach out to us today to enquire about UX audits.